ChrisBen191/code_book/JavaScript/javascript.md

 ```

 # Objects
 Creates an object with `key:value` pairs.
+Used when including functions (methods) or when working with JSON data (can convert to a map).

 | Command                      |                                               |
 | ---------------------------- | --------------------------------------------- |